thisiskushal31/100-Javascript-Projects/009-Gradient_Generator-1/README.md

 #### Gradient Generator(Using Three Colours)

-CSS Gradient Generator is a small tool that allows you to create a gradient background for your website using two colours and eight predefined directions.
+CSS Gradient Generator is a small tool that allows you to create a gradient background for your website using three colours and angle and stops in linear gradient.

 #### Prerequisites
 Things you need to get started: